Charder devices used in research

 Accuracy of the Simplified Nutritional Appetite Questionnaire

-A study published in Nutrients conducted in Japan aimed to examine the accuracy of the Simplified Nutritional Appetite Questionnaire (SNAQ) and the SNAQ for Japanese Elderly (SNAQ-JE) for the Global Leadership Initiative on Malnutrition (GLIM)-defined malnutrition and sarcopenia screening in older persons.
+A study published in Nutrients aimed to examine the accuracy of the Simplified Nutritional Appetite Questionnaire (SNAQ) and the SNAQ for Japanese Elderly (SNAQ-JE) for the Global Leadership Initiative on Malnutrition (GLIM)-defined malnutrition and sarcopenia screening in older persons.

 Grip strength of subjects was measured using the Charder MG4800 Dynamometer